hutsonphd/collapsed.space/docs/rag.md

 ### Embedding Model Selection

-Selecting the appropriate embedding model is crucial for RAG performance.
+Selecting the appropriate embedding model is foundational for RAG performance.
 The MTEB Leaderboard on Hugging Face is a good starting point, particularly focusing on the Retrieval Average column which represents NDCG@10 scores across datasets.

 When selecting an embedding model, consider vector dimension, average retrieval performance, and model size.
 Although embedding APIs provide ease of use, they involve trade-offs such as potential scaling limitations.